 #1: Encourage staff to treat customers like stars

-That old adage 'The customer is always right' was coined in 1909 by Harry Gordon Selfridge, who founded the famous department store.
+That old adage 'The customer is always right' was coined in 1909 by Harry Gordon Selfridge, who founded the famous department store in London.
 But today, 'the customer is the star' is a much better and more nuanced way of looking at things.
 Satisfaction isn't about being right, it's about having their needs met.

 #2: Equip your employees